Skip to main content

 With at least 45 people killed and more than 200 injured in a tent camp fire, outrage over Israel’s continued offensive in Gaza—particularly its disregard for civilians—erupted once again.
 Despite a ruling by the International Court of Justice, the United Nations’ highest court, ordering Israel to “immediately halt its military offensive, and any other action in the Rafah Governorate, which may inflict on the Palestinian group in Gaza conditions of life that could bring about its physical destruction in whole or in part,” the attacks continued.
 At this point, we must consider whether what is unfolding constitutes an attempted genocide of Palestinians in Gaza.

 I’m fairly confident Israel knows that all eyes are on Rafah.
 Famine and genocide may not be the stated intentions of the Israeli government, but they are happening.
-I don’t care for slogans or words.
+I don’t care for slogans.
 The international community must act beyond an AI-generated social media campaign.
 There should be concrete consequences—such as a complete halt to trade with Israel—as long as it continues to violate the ICJ’s ruling to stop its military offensive in Rafah.
 No nation claiming humanity should continue to call Israel an ally under these circumstances.

 This is not about abandoning Jewish people or denying their right to Israel.
 Jewish people have the right to Israel and the right to live in peace without prejudice, like anyone else.
 I am not denying those rights.
 I am advocating for the protection of Palestinian civilians in Gaza—noncombatants who should be shielded from military action as much as possible.
 This is about ceasing the destruction of Palestinian lives, at least temporarily, so that aid can reach those in despair and civilians can be evacuated.